 The single lever hot and cold faucet is also a sprayer.
 An in-line water filter is installed to service the galley faucet.
 Refer to Chapter 7, pages 7-6 and 7-7 for details.

 2.4.1 Storage

-Below the sink there is a storage cabinet.
-A fire extinguisher is located inside of this cabinet.
+Below the sink and stove there are storage cabinets.
+A fire extinguisher is located below the stove of this cabinet.
+Outboard is a utensil drawer and storage.